-The Credit Agreement provides a \$1,000 senior unsecured revolving credit facility (the "Credit Facility") that matures on September 28, 2026, unless extended or earlier terminated in accordance with the provisions of the Credit Agreement.
-Howmet may make two one-year extension requests during the term of the Credit Facility, subject to the lender consent requirements set forth in the Credit Agreement.
-Subject to the terms and conditions of the Credit Agreement, the Company may from time to time request increases in lender commitments under the Credit Facility, not to exceed \$500 in aggregate principal amount, and may also request the issuance of letters of credit, subject to a letter of credit sublimit of \$500 of the Credit Facility.
-Under the provisions of the Credit Agreement, based on Howmet's current long-term debt ratings, Howmet pays an annual fee of 0.23% of the total commitment to maintain the Credit Facility.
+The Credit Agreement provides a \$1,000 senior unsecured revolving credit facility (the "Credit Facility") that matures on July 27, 2028, unless extended or earlier terminated in accordance with the provisions of the Credit Agreement.
+The Company may make two one-year extension requests during the term of the Credit Facility, with any extension being subject to the lender consent requirements set forth in the Credit Agreement.
+Subject to the terms and conditions of the Credit Agreement, the Company may from time to time request increases in commitments under the Credit Facility, not to exceed \$500 in aggregate principal amount, and may also request the issuance of letters of credit, subject to a letter of credit sublimit of \$500 of the Credit Facility.
+Under the provisions of the Credit Agreement, based on Howmet's current long-term debt ratings, Howmet pays an annual fee of 0.150% of the total commitment to maintain the Credit Facility.

-The Credit Facility is unsecured and amounts payable under it will rank pari passu with all other unsecured, unsubordinated indebtedness of Howmet.
-Borrowings under the Credit Facility may be denominated in U.S. dollars or euros.
-On February 13, 2023, the Company amended the Credit Agreement to replace LIBOR with Term SOFR as the reference rate for U.S. dollar-denominated loans.
-Loans under the Credit Agreement will bear interest at a base rate or, in the case of U.S. dollar-denominated loans, a rate equal to Term SOFR plus adjustment or, in the case of euro-denominated loans, the Euro inter-bank offered rate ("EURIBOR"), plus, in each case, an applicable margin based on the credit ratings of Howmet's outstanding senior unsecured long-term debt.
-Based on Howmet's current long-term debt ratings, the applicable margin on base rate loans would be 0.40% per annum and the applicable margin on Term SOFR loans and EURIBOR loans would be 1.40% per annum.
+The Credit Facility is unsecured and amounts payable under it will rank pari passu with all other unsecured, unsubordinated indebtedness of the Company.
+Borrowings under the Credit Facility may be denominated in U.S. dollars or Euros.
+Loans will bear interest at a base rate or, in the case of U.S. dollar-denominated loans, a rate equal to the Term Secured Overnight Financing Rate ("SOFR") plus adjustment or, in the case of euro-denominated loans, the Euro inter-bank offered rate ("EURIBOR"), plus, in each case, an applicable margin based on the credit ratings of the Company's outstanding senior unsecured long-term debt.
+Based on Howmet's current long-term debt ratings, the applicable margin on base rate loans would be 0.100% per annum and the applicable margin on Term SOFR loans and EURIBOR loans would be 1.100% per annum.
 The applicable margin is subject to change based on the Company's long-term debt ratings.
 Loans may be prepaid without premium or penalty, subject to customary breakage costs.

-The obligation of Howmet to pay amounts outstanding under the Credit Facility may be accelerated upon the occurrence of an "Event of Default" as defined in the Credit Agreement.
-Such Events of Default include, among others, (a) non-payment of obligations; (b) breach of any representation or warranty in any material respect; (c) non-performance of covenants and obligations; (d) with respect to other indebtedness in a principal amount in excess of \$100, a default thereunder that causes such indebtedness to become due prior to its stated maturity or a default in the payment at maturity of any principal of such indebtedness; (e) the bankruptcy or insolvency of Howmet; and (f) a change in control of Howmet.
+The obligation of the Company to pay amounts outstanding under the Credit Facility may be accelerated upon the occurrence of an "Event of Default" as defined in the Credit Agreement.
+Such Events of Default include, among others, (a) non-payment of obligations; (b) breach of any representation or warranty in any material respect; (c) non-performance of covenants and obligations; (d) with respect to other indebtedness in a principal amount in excess of \$100, a default thereunder that causes such indebtedness to become due prior to its stated maturity or a default in the payment at maturity of any principal of such indebtedness; (e) the bankruptcy or insolvency of Howmet; and (f) a change in control of the Company.